pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

+* <span class="strong-text">The U.S. is still the top producer of albums in most genres.</span>
+* <span class="strong-text">Italy is the only country to overtake the U.S. in any genre, outproducing the Americans in symphonic metal albums.</span>
-The U.S. is still the top producer of albums in most genres, but when it comes to the "melodic" genre tag, which most often refers to melodic death metal in particular, the Swedes and Finns contribute a large portion.
+* When it comes to the "melodic" genre tag, which most often refers to melodic death metal in particular, the Swedes and Finns contribute a large portion.
-The Germans produce an notably large portion of power metal albums.
+* Germany produces a notably large portion of power metal albums.

 #### Top genres in each country